Image

 • Class E Felony – a maximum of four years in prison

-Ultimately, the outcome of your felony criminal case is influenced by a variety of variables.
-If you are convicted of a felony, the precise terms of your punishment will be decided by the judge.
+Ultimately, the outcome of your felony criminal case depends on a number of factors.
+If you receive a felony conviction, the exact punishment you are sentenced to will be up to the judge.
 The judge in your case will weigh factors such as the specific circumstances of the crime, your criminal history and other details.

 However, there are exceptions to the guidelines above.
-The classification of some crimes may be enhanced, meaning a crime usually considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or in crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-On the other hand, with the representation and dedication of a talented Gladstone criminal defense attorney, what was originally a Class B charge could be dropped down to a lower class felony, a felony could be minimized to a misdemeanor or your criminal defense attorney may be able to obtain a less severe.
+The classification of some crimes may be enhanced, meaning what is typically considered a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied for some defendants with prior convictions or for certain crimes that are considered dangerous or crimes due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Conversely, with a competent and dedicated criminal defense attorney in Gladstone representing you, what was originally a Class B charge could be dropped down to a lower felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney could argue to obtain a lesser punishment.

-You may also be able to avoid a criminal conviction altogether, if you have the right circumstances and a diligent and skillful criminal defense attorney.
-If your case for your innocence is sound but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
-Contact Combs Waterkotte to discuss your case and potential options with our Gladstone, MO criminal defense attorneys.
+You may also be able to have the charged dropped completely, if you have the right circumstances and a diligent and skillful criminal defense attorney.
+If you have a strong case demonstrating your innocence but the prosecutor is not willing to drop the charges, your Combs Waterkotte criminal defense lawyer will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not to find you guilty.
+Contact our Gladstone, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.

 Misdemeanor Charges in Missouri

-As with felonies, misdemeanors in Missouri are grouped into categories based on severity.
-Unlike prison time and possible parole that comes with a felony, misdemeanors are punishable by no more than one year in county or city jail or may just involve fines.
+Like with felonies, misdemeanors in Missouri are categorized into groups based on severity.
+Rather than time in state prison and possible parole supervision, misdemeanors are punishable by no more than one year in county or city jail or may just involve fines.

 • Class A Misdemeanor – up to one year in jail; a fine of up to $2,000